nbarendes/FCND-Estimation-CPP/README.md

 SimIMU.GyroStd = 0,0,0
 ```

 This configuration tells us that the simulator is only using an IMU and the sensor data will have no noise.
-You will notice that for each simulator these parameters will change slightly as additional sensors are being used and the noise behavior of the sensors change.
+We will notice that for each simulator these parameters will change slightly as additional sensors are being used and the noise behavior of the sensors change.

 ## The Tasks ##

-Once again, you will be building up your estimator in pieces.
-At each step, there will be a set of success criteria that will be displayed both in the plots and in the terminal output to help you along the way.
+Once again, we will be building up our estimator in pieces.
+At each step, there will be a set of success criteria that will be displayed both in the plots and in the terminal output to help us along the way.

 Project outline: